Melak2017/AgriTech-Lidar-data/README.md

 ## Project Structure

+    .
-`data` : data directory
+    ├── data                           # data directory
-`notebooks` : A simple notebook on how to use the package.
+    ├── notebooks                      # A simple - notebook on how to use the package.
-`screenshots` : A sample screenshots of analysis result.
+    ├── screenshots                    # A sample screenshots of analysis result.
-`scripts` : script files.
+    ├── scripts                        # script files.
-`requirements.txt`: a text file lsiting the projet's dependancies
-`app.py`: entry file for the streamlit application
+    ├── requirements.txt               # a text file lsiting the projet's dependancies ├── app.py                         # entry file for the streamlit application
-`setup.py`: a configuration file for installing the scripts as a package
-`README.md`: Markdown text with a brief explanation of the project and the repository structure.
+    ├── setup.py                       # a configuration file for installing the scripts as a package └── README.md                      # Markdown text with explanation of the project and the structure.

 ---